 As History Repeats Itself

-Another essay I wrote for my global coursework centered on Japanese popular music, I analyze how the repetition of musical history shows that society’s underlying structural frameworks can be more static than they first appear.
-This class taught me much of what I know about post WWII Japanese musical history and how it is closely …
+INTRODUCTION This is an essay I wrote for my global coursework centered on Japanese popular music, I analyze how the repetition of musical history shows that society’s underlying structural frameworks can be more static than they first appear.
+This class taught me much of what I know about post WWII Japanese musical history and how …

 The Evolving “Japanese Woman”

-During my sophomore year I took an interesting class examining Japanese popular music and its evolution since WWII.
-During the class I analyzed the pervasive concept of the “Japanese Woman” and her portrayal through music, noting how how it has evolved from WWII Gunka (war music) to the popular “boogie-woogie” musical style of the 1950s. …
+INTRODUCTION During my sophomore year as part of my global coursework I took an interesting class examining Japanese popular music and its evolution since WWII.
+During the class I analyzed the pervasive concept of the “Japanese Woman” and her portrayal through music, noting how how it has evolved from WWII Gunka (war music) to the …

 Enka and the National Imagenings of Japan